nghiahust/nghiahust.github.io/README.md

 ### Biotechnology

-- Understanding the relating knowledge to biology, and biotechnology.
+- Understanding the relating knowledge to biology, and biotechnology especially in biopharmaceutical field.
 - Familiar with major laboratory equipments, reagents, and consumables.
 - Have fair understanding of major life sciences brands in the market (products, customers, distributing channel...)